SS Yarmouth: The Black Star Line

-On 17 September 1919, the Yarmouth was bought by the Black Star Line (BSL), itself only recently incorporated in June 1919, from the North American Steamship Company, a subsidiary of Harriss, Magill, & Company.
+On 17 September 1919, the Yarmouth was bought by the Black Star Line (BSL), which had been incorporated in June 1919, from the North American Steamship Company, a subsidiary of Harriss, Magill, & Company.
 The BSL had been founded by Marcus Garvey, a proponent of Black nationalism who had several goals, one being the recolonization of Africa by black Americans and Jamaicans, preferably by establishing a black-nation state.
 As a part of this effort, he established the Black Star Line with funding from a stock issue, at $5 a share from members of his United Negro Improvement Association (UNIA).
 The name of the Black Star Line was a play on the White Star Line, the owner of the Titanic.

 Garvey was determined to employ an all-black crew for the venture.
 A suitably qualified black skipper–a rare man in those days–presented himself, and Garvey offered him the job.
 The ship's new master was Captain Joshua Cockburn, a British Licensed master mariner born in Nassau in the Bahamas.
 Cockburn had initially trained with the Royal Navy as a lighthouse tender, then worked for the UK-based Elder Dempster Lines from 1908 to 1918, which had given him significant experience with freighters plying routes between British and West African ports, especially Nigeria.
 Garvey claimed Cockburn was the first colored man to command a deep-sea vessel.
 Cockburn was retained on a "princely" $400 a month, was adept at self promotion, and had Garvey's complete trust.
 One of Cockburn's first tasks was to source a suitable vessel, and broker the deal.

 The BSL and other Garvey projects had already been infiltrated by agents of J. Edgar Hoover's Bureau of Investigation, one of whom was Dr Arthur Ullysses Craig.
 Cockburn took Craig with him to the inspect the Yarmouth.
-Craig was the first black electrical engineer in the USA and as qualified as any for the task.
+Craig was the first black electrical engineer in the US and as qualified as any for the task.

 The ship was in need of extensive and drastic repairs.
 Her boiler crowns required renovation and her hull was almost worn out.
 Nevertheless, despite the contrary advice of Craig, Cockburn considered her seaworthy.
 Soon thereafter the BSL had to find $5,000 to repair the boiler before the maiden voyage.

 Harriss, as has been said, was more than keen to find a buyer, and Cockburn and friends were all on commission.
 The seller had therefore good reason to ignore the BSL's inexperience and shaky financial credentials, which had aborted previous purchasing attempts by Garvey and his followers.

 To get round the BSL's fiscal shortcomings, the Yarmouth was in effect leased by Black Star Incorporated.
 She was to be paid for in 10 monthly instalments, totaling $165,000, before transfer of ownership.
 Like many financial details concerning this organization, sums vary; some sources put it at $168,500.
 The Black Star could not raise the full 10 percent deposit, and the agreement was altered to an ongoing lease of $2,000 per month.